Stoplight parrotfish: Onshore and Offshore Reefs

-Feeding & Foraging
+Feeding

 The stoplight parrotfish employs a scraping and excavating grazing mode and feeds almost exclusively on algae that are associated with dead coral substrates.
 They have higher grazing rates and assimilation efficiencies in areas with high-quality food.

 Their preferred food types are large, sparse turfs growing on carbonate substrates that are inhibited by endolithic algae.
 Algae have high levels of proteins, a high energetic value, along with a high yield, making it preferable to the stoplight parrotfish.
-They tend to avoid living corals as food items, however, adult fish will occasionally take bites on some living corals (mainly Montastrea annularis).
+As facultative corallivores, adult fish will occasionally feed on living corals (mainly Montastrea annularis).
+In healthy coral reef environments, the detriment of coral-feeding by parrotfish tends to be offset by the benefits of their algal feeding.
+In declining coral reefs, however, corallivory by parrotfish may act synergystically with other stressors to depress coral growth and recovery.
 Crutose corallines are not preferred, whether or not they do or do not have algal turf.

-Their foraging strategy is called “search and nip” and they spend short bouts of energy on swimming, feeding, and hovering.
+Their foraging strategy is called "search and nip" and they spend short bouts of energy on swimming, feeding, and hovering.

-Growth Rate
+Growth rate

 The stoplight parrotfish grow continuously throughout life and their growth rate increases with higher food availability.
 The largest class of stoplight parrotfish is when they are in their terminal phase.